phidatahq/phidata/README.md

 ## Contributions

 As an open-source project and we welcome contributions, please read the [contributing guide](CONTRIBUTING.md) for more information.

+## Request a feature

+- If you have a feature request, please add it as an issue or make a pull request.
+- If you have ideas on how we can improve, please create a discussion.

 ## 📚 Documentation